masa-finance/masa-ai-examples/README.md

   Introduction
 </h2>

-<p align="center">Masa is a decentralized AI data and LLM network that empowers developers to build innovative AI applications leveraging user-consented and user-aggregated data, as well as open-source language models.
+<p align="center">Masa is a decentralized AI data and LLM network that empowers developers to build innovative AI applications leveraging user-consented and user-aggregated data, as well as open-source decentralized LLMs.
 This repository aims to provide developers with practical examples and inspiration to kickstart their AI projects using Masa's powerful tools and resources.</p>

 <!-- Getting Started -->
 <h2 align="center" id="getting-started">